ageron/handson-ml2/README.md

     $ python --version   # for Python 2
     $ python3 --version  # for Python 3

 Any Python 3 version should be fine, preferably 3.5 or 3.6 (TensorFlow support for Python 3.7 is [coming soon](https://github.com/tensorflow/tensorflow/issues/20517)).
-If you don't have Python 3, I recommend installing it (Python ≥2.6 should work, but it is deprecated so Python 3 is preferable).
+If you don't have Python 3, I strongly recommend installing it (Python ≥2.6 may work with minor adjustments, but it is deprecated so Python 3 is preferable).
 To do so, you have several options: on Windows or MacOSX, you can just download it from [python.org](https://www.python.org/downloads/).
 On MacOSX, you can alternatively use [MacPorts](https://www.macports.org/) or [Homebrew](https://brew.sh/).
 If you are using Python 3.6 on MacOSX, you need to run the following command to install the `certifi` package of certificates because Python 3.6 on MacOSX has no certificates to validate SSL connections (see this [StackOverflow question](https://stackoverflow.com/questions/27835619/urllib-and-ssl-certificate-verify-failed-error)):

     $ /Applications/Python\ 3.6/Install\ Certificates.command